 For providers in the scheme, we must tell local authorities if services in their area are likely to stop owing to business failure.
 This is because, if a care provider fails, the local authority must ensure people using their services still receive care.

 We do not assess or monitor the financial sustainability of the adult social care sector as a whole.

 We do not have the power to intervene to prevent the failure of a provider.

-It's important to note that entry to the scheme does not mean that a provider is at risk of failing.
-It only means that the provider would be difficult to replace if they did fail.
+If a provider is included in the scheme, this does not mean they are at risk of failing.
+It only means they would be difficult to replace if they did fail.